Which countries are on the red list?

 From 17 May, international travel was given the official go-ahead in Britain by the Global Travel Taskforce, subject to a traffic light system.

-Since then, the “red list” of highest-risk destinations has fluctuated, but it is soon to stand at just seven destinations after the latest government update on 7 October.
+Since then, the “red list” of highest-risk destinations has fluctuated, but it now stands at just seven destinations after the latest government update on 7 October.

 The red list was dramatically slashed, with 47 countries removed, in the most recent reshuffle.
-These countries will soon join the newly minted ROW list.
+These countries joined the newly minted ROW list on 11 October.

 It is understood that the red list will go on to be reviewed every three weeks, as the traffic light lists have been this summer.